odespesse/designPatterns/src/visitor/README.md

 # Visitor pattern #
-A visitor pattern separate the data structure and the algorithm which operates on those.
+A visitor pattern separates the data structure and the algorithm which operates on it.

 ## UML ##